f1db/f1db/README.md

 The database file could also serve students who want to learn SQL.

 We suggest to use [SQLiteStudio] for querying the database file.
 Of course any SQLite compliant SQL client can be used as well.

+Since `v2024.3.0` SQL artifacts are available for MySQL, PostgreSQL and SQLite that provide .sql dump files to import the schema and data directly in these database systems.

+If you want to populate another database system (e.g. H2) then most likely the PostgreSQL .sql dump file is your best option.
+If that doesn't work, and you want a .sql dump file for another database system to be added to the release artifacts, then please create a [feature request](https://github.com/f1db/f1db/issues).

 ## Versioning